mindmelting/angular-prototype/README.md

 Angular service to generate a set of prototype hotspot enabled screens derived from configuration.

+Screens are lazyloaded based on the hotspot links on the current page.

 ## Installation

 Install package from bower: